 Applicant is defined in section 422(1) of the McKinney Act (42 U.S.C.
 11382(1)).
-For purposes of this definition, governmental entities include those that have general governmental powers (such as a city or county), as well as those that have limited or special recurrence (such as public bousing cial powers (such as public housing agencies).
+For purposes of this definition, governmental entities include those that have general governmental powers (such as a city or county), as well as those that have limited or special powers (such as public housing agencies).